UnforbiddenYet/TweetPyGit/README.md

 TweetPyGit
 ==========
-*Update your Twitter account with the last Git commit.
+*Update your Twitter status with the last Git commit.
 Written in Python as a Django command.*

 Requirements:
 ----